Undergoing gynaecological exams (such as cervical screening or fertility related procedures) is commonly somewhat uncomfortable.

 - You may have had issues in the past not being able to ejaculate in sexual or medical situations;

-- You may not actually be familiar with masturbating on your own – you may be used to having a partner with you for all sexual stimulation; or
+- You may not usually masturbating or you may be used to having a partner with you for sexual stimulation; or

-- You may have religious reasons for not masturbting.
+- You may have personal or religious reasons for not masturbating.

 Continue reading Andrology Angst: What are my Options Doc?

-Part of my work involves counselling with couples who are undergoing assisted reproduction such as IVF, donor sperm insemination, and donor egg and embryo use.
+Part of my work has involved counselling with couples who are undergoing assisted reproduction such as IVF, donor sperm insemination, and donor egg and embryo use.

 From this work I have noticed some key things about sex and reproduction: